PouriaRouzrokh/RadQBLLM/README.md

 ## Logs

+### 08/10/2023:

+- Added the `main.py` file to run the pipeline using GradIO.
+- Solved a bug that prevented correct query building and cosine similiarity calculation.

 ### 08/09/2023:

-- Added the configs.py file.
+- Added the `configs.py` file.
-- Added the toy data.
-- Added the chain_prompts.py
+- Added the `toy data`.
-- Added the general_utils.py
+- Added the `chain_prompts.py`
-- Added the rqg.py
+- Added the `general_utils.py`
-- Added the demo.ipynb.
+- Added the `rag.py`
-- Added the main.py (currently empty)
+- Added the `demo.ipynb`.
 - Tested the pipeline on the toy data and in the demo notebook.
 - Tested the functionality of the pipeline with "GPT-4" model.